Walter Washington

 Walter Edward Washington (April 15, 1915 – October 27, 2003) was an American civil servant and politician.
-After a career in public housing, Washington was the chief executive of Washington, D.C. from 1967 to 1979, serving as the first and only Mayor-Commissioner from 1967 to 1974, and as the first home-rule mayor of the District of Columbia from 1975 to 1979.
+After a career in public housing, Washington was the chief executive of the District of Columbia from 1967 to 1979, serving as the first and only Mayor-Commissioner of the District of Columbia from 1967 to 1974, and as the first Mayor of the District of Columbia from 1975 to 1979.

 He was the first African-American mayor of a major city in the United States, and in 1974 became the capital's first popularly elected mayor since 1871.
 Congress had passed a law granting home rule to the capital, while reserving some authorities.
 Washington won the first mayoral election in 1974, and served from 1975 until 1979.

 Early life and family

 Washington was the great-grandson of enslaved Americans.
 He was born in Dawson, Georgia.
 His family moved North in the Great Migration, and Washington was raised in Jamestown, New York, attending public schools.
 He earned a bachelor's degree from Howard University and a law degree from Howard University School of Law.
 He was a member of Omega Psi Phi fraternity.

 Washington married Bennetta Bullock, an educator.
 They had one daughter together, Bennetta Jules-Rosette, who became a sociologist.
 His wife Bennetta Washington became a director of the Women's Job Corps, and First Lady of the District of Columbia when he was mayor.
 She died in 1991.